onboard-project/stopsgen/readme.md

-# Onboard Stops Generator
+# 🚍 Onboard Stops Generator

+>[!Note]
+> **EDUCATIONAL PROJECT DISCLAIMER**
+>
+>This project is developed purely for **educational and demonstrative purposes**.
+While it aims to provide useful public transport information for Milan, it relies on data sources, including scraping information from `giromilano.atm.it`.
+>
+>**The terms of service for ATM (Azienda Trasporti Milanesi) regarding data usage are not explicitly clear, and this project may potentially violate them.**
+>
+>Therefore:
+>- **Use at Your Own Risk:** We do not guarantee the accuracy or continued availability of the data, nor do we assume responsibility for any consequences arising from its use.
+>- **Unscheduled Discontinuation:** This project, or parts of it, may be taken down or become non-functional unexpectedly if ATM's policies change or if the data sources become inaccessible.
+>
+>We advise caution and understanding of these limitations.

 A simple command-line utility that downloads, processes, and combines public transport stop data for Milan, Italy, from the official ATM (Azienda Trasporti Milanesi) public data sources.

-## What It Does

-This tool automates the process of fetching stop information for both surface-level transport (buses, trams) and metro lines.

-1.  **Downloads Surface Stops**: Fetches a GTFS-like zip file containing `stops.txt` for all surface-level stops.
-2.  **Downloads Metro Stops**: Queries a specific API endpoint to get a JSON file with all metro line stops.
+This tool is a vital part of the [Onboard Project](https://github.com/onboard-project)'s data pipeline.

+## ✨ Key Features

+*   **Automated Data Fetching:** Automatically downloads `stops.txt` for surface transport and metro stop JSON from official ATM sources.
+*   **Unified Data Output:** Processes and combines disparate data sources into a single, clean `onboard_stops.json` file.
-3.  **Processes & Cleans Data**: It parses both data sources, cleans up the data (e.g., standardizes names, filters invalid entries), and transforms it into a unified format.
+*   **Data Validation & Cleaning:** Ensures data quality by standardizing names, filtering invalid entries, and transforming data into a consistent format.
-4.  **Generates a Single File**: The final output is a clean, combined, and ready-to-use `onboard_stops.json` file.
-5.  **Gives validity window**: It gives the date of expiry for the dataset (surface stops) and how many days are remaining.
-Important for use in [Onboard Project server](https://github.com/onboard-project/server) at the [Status endpoint](https://onboard-project-api.vercel.app/status)
+*   **Validity Tracking:** Provides the expiry date for the dataset and remaining days, crucial for the [Onboard Project server](https://github.com/onboard-project/server)'s [Status endpoint](https://onboard-project-api.vercel.app/status).

+## 🚀 Getting Started

-## Installation
+### Installation

-To use the tool without needing to set up a Python environment, you can download the pre-compiled executable.
+To use `onboard-stopgen` without setting up a Python environment, download the pre-compiled executable:

-1.  **Download**: Go to the **Releases** page of this repository and download the `onboard-stopgen` executable for windows.
+1.  **Download:** Visit the **Releases** page of this repository and download the `onboard-stopgen` executable for your operating system (e.g., `onboard-stopgen.exe` for Windows).
-2.  **Place the Executable**: Move the downloaded file to a dedicated folder on your computer (e.g., `C:\Tools`).
+2.  **Place Executable:** Move the downloaded file to a dedicated folder (e.g., `C:\Tools\Onboard`).
-3.  **Add to PATH**: To run the command from any location, add the folder from the previous step to your system's PATH environment variable.
+3.  **Add to PATH:** To run the command from any location, add this folder to your system's PATH environment variable.
->[!TIP]
+> [!TIP]
 > **On Windows:**
 > - Search for "Edit the system environment variables" and open it.
 > - Click the "Environment Variables..." button.